ScalaConsultants/rapid-development/README.md

 ### Modularization of rapid-development app

 As `rapid-development` has been designed as a template for creating applications we divided it into submodules to help to separate concerns.
-As for now there are 2 submodules:
+As for now there are 2 submodules defined under `/modules` path:

 * `core` - this is where business logic lives.
 There should be nothing Play-specific there.
 The main goal is to be able to change HTTP layer to different framework/library (e.g. `akka-http`) without changing `core` at all.
 You can see some